Home » Asian Cuisine » Thai Cuisine » Tofu Thai Red Curry (Kaeng Phet, แกงเผ็ด)

 Thai red curry with alfalfa sprouts mixed in, topped with a vegan tofu egg

-I repeat this in every recipe that includes coconut milk, but let me say it again: buy full-fat coconut milk!!
+A good coconut milk is essential to Thai red curry.
+I repeat this in every recipe that uses coconut milk, but let me say it again: buy full-fat coconut milk!!
 There’s no difference between “lite” or “low-fat” coconut milk and full-fat coconut milk except the amount of water used to dilute the coconut cream.
 So when you buy lite coconut milk (which here in Canada is usually the same price as full-fat), you’re just paying for more water.
 If you’re looking to cut down on calories, just use half full-fat and half water to achieve the same effect as lite coconut milk.

 Fish sauce and sugar are traditional components of central Thai curries.
 They enhance the flavour of kaeng phet but aren’t necessary.
 Once I made this recipe and completely forgot to add either of them.
 And hey, it still tasted pretty good!